-At least eight Philadelphians will be facing charges of insurance fraud filed last December 2009.
+At least eight Philadelphians will be facing charges of insurance fraud filed in December 2009.
 What happened to them is a good lesson for those who are planning to make a vehicular personal injury claim as an ATM to squeeze out green bucks.

 The office of the District Attorney records showed that start of the alleged fraud began was a bus accident in December 2009 in a SEPTA bus in Center City.

 The side view mirror of a SEPTA bus was clipped by an armored car along Walnut and 15th Streets.
 The bus did a slight bump which was was hardly noticeable as the passengers continued their conversation.
 The result was a small scratch and a broken side mirror.
 Nobody was injured.

 After the incident, SEPTA started receiving multiple claims from people who stated that they were injured and they were represented by only one attorney.